telerik/blazor-docs/security/faq.md

 ## How does Progress prioritize security reports?

 We prioritize security vulnerability reports with the highest urgency.
-When we receive an inquiry or vulnerability report, we begin by analyzing the issue to determine whether it's a false positive or a valid concern.
-If the report is confirmed as valid, we assess its severity using the CVSS (Common Vulnerability Scoring System) and promptly release a patch based on the severity level.
+When we receive an inquiry or vulnerability report, we analyze the issue to determine whether it's a false positive or a valid concern.
+If the report is confirmed as valid, we assess its severity using the CVSS (Common Vulnerability Scoring System) and release a patch based on the severity level.

 ---